aselker/cooperation_emergence/reports/final_report.md

 ![](images/exp1/5x5/t0.png)

-Figure 4: An image of the starting state of a 5x5 block of cooperators in experiment 1.
+Figure 4: The starting state of a 5x5 block of cooperators in experiment 1.

 ![](images/exp1/5x5/t1000.png)

-Figure 5: An image of the state of a 5x5 block of cooperators after 1001 timesteps.
+Figure 5: The state of a 5x5 block of cooperators after 1001 timesteps.

 ![](images/exp1/5x5/t5000.png)

-Figure 6: An image of the state of a 5x5 block of cooperators after 5001 timesteps.
+Figure 6: The state of a 5x5 block of cooperators after 5001 timesteps.

 ![](images/exp1/5x5/t10000.png)

-Figure 7: An image of the state of a 5x5 block of cooperators after 10001 timesteps.
+Figure 7: The state of a 5x5 block of cooperators after 10001 timesteps.

 ![](images/exp1/5x5/t19999.png)

-Figure 8: An image of the state of a 5x5 block of cooperators after 20000 timesteps, at the end of the experiment.
+Figure 8: The state of a 5x5 block of cooperators after 20000 timesteps, at the end of the experiment.

 ![](images/exp1/5x5/agents_over_time.png)

-Figure 9: A graph of the number of each type of agent over time.
+Figure 9: The number of each type of agent over time.

 We also tested a 3x3 starting group of cooperating cells, and saw that within 500 timesteps they died out, as seen in Figures 10 and 11.
 This corroborates Hashem et al, and suggests that our environment is a reasonable approximation as the behavior that we are observing is qualitatively close to what they observed.